 Founded in 1973, the Northeast Document Conservation Center is the first independent conservation laboratory in the United States to specialize exclusively in the conservation and preservation of paper- and film-based collections.
 NEDCC provides professional conservation treatment for books, maps, photographs, documents, parchment, papyrus, manuscripts, architectural plans, and works of art on paper.
 NEDCC treats many highly significant paper and photographic objects and continues to be the premiere center for the most difficult conservation challenges.

 NEDCC’s Imaging Services department provides high-quality digital imaging and specializes in rare, historic, and oversize materials, as well as X-Ray Film scanning and reformatting for black and white and color negative films and color transparencies.
-The new Audio Preservation Service reformats recordings on grooved media such as wax cylinders and discs, using the IRENE technology's optical approach, which was developed by the Lawrence Berkeley National Labs and tested at the Library of Congress.
+The Center's new Audio Preservation Services digitizes audio media using traditional and optical-scanning methods, and provides 100% attended transfers, and 100% quality control.
+Recordings on grooved media such as wax cylinders and discs are reformatted using the IRENE technology's optical approach, which was developed by the Lawrence Berkeley National Laboratory and tested at the Library of Congress.
 The Center’s Preservation Services department offers training, assessments, consultations, free web resources, and 24-hour disaster assistance for collections.

 NEDCC is a 501(c)(3) nonprofit organization, governed by a board of directors that includes state librarians, business leaders, and distinguished colleagues.